Skip to content

 < X-Cache: Hit from cloudfront

-If X-Cache is Hit from cloudfront or RefreshHit from cloudfront, then the request was served from the cache of the edge location.
+If X-Cache is Hit from cloudfront or RefreshHit from cloudfront, then the request came from the cache of the edge location.
+In a refresh hit, CloudFront revalidates with the origin that the expired object isn't modified, and then refreshes when the object is stale.

 Check the Cache-Control, Expires, and Age values in the response.
-If the max-age value for Cache-Control is greater than the value for Age, then the cached response is served from the CloudFront cache (not stale).
+If the max-age value for Cache-Control is greater than the value for Age, then the cached response comes from the CloudFront cache.
 If the Expires date is still in the future, then the cached response is also not stale.
-This is expected behavior even if the cache behavior path has Minimum TTL and Default TTL set to 0.
+This is expected behavior, even if the cache behavior path has Minimum TTL and Default TTL set to 0.

 Note: In the preceding example, the Maximum TTL is greater than 0.
 When all TTL values are set to 0, caching is off.